Chancellor: Austria

-The Chancellor of Austria (Bundeskanzler), is the head of the Government of Austria.
-Since 2025, the Chancellor of Austria is Christian Stocker.
+The chancellor of Austria (Bundeskanzler), is the head of the Government of Austria.
+Since 2025, the chancellor of Austria is Christian Stocker.

 Germany

-The Chancellor of Germany (Bundeskanzler) is the head of government in Germany.
+The chancellor of Germany (Bundeskanzler) is the head of government in Germany.
 In German politics, the Bundeskanzler is equivalent to a prime minister and is elected by the Bundestag ("Federal Diet", the directly elected federal parliament) every four years on the beginning of the electoral period after general elections.
-Between general elections, the Chancellor (together with the whole cabinet) can only be removed from office by a konstruktives Misstrauensvotum (constructive vote of no confidence), which consists of the Bundestag electing a successor.
+Between general elections, the chancellor (together with the whole cabinet) can only be removed from office by a konstruktives Misstrauensvotum (constructive vote of no confidence), which consists of the Bundestag electing a successor.

-Since 2025, the Chancellor of Germany is Friedrich Merz of the Christian Democratic Union of Germany (CDU).
+Since 2025, the chancellor of Germany is Friedrich Merz of the Christian Democratic Union of Germany (CDU).

 The former German Empire, the Weimar Republic and Nazi Germany had the equivalent position of Reichskanzler as the head of the executive.
 Between 1871 and 1918, the Chancellor was appointed by the German Emperor.
-During the Weimar Republic (1919-1933), the Chancellor was chosen by the President and stood under his authority.
+During the Weimar Republic (1919-1933), the chancellor was chosen by the president and stood under his authority.
 This continued (formally) during the first year of the Nazi regime until the death of President Paul von Hindenburg in 1934.
 Between 1934 and 1945, Adolf Hitler combined the roles of head of state, head of government and leader of the ruling party, being officially titled "Führer und Reichskanzler" (literally "Leader and Imperial Chancellor").

 Switzerland

 Swiss Confederation

-In Switzerland, the Chancellor (Bundeskanzler, Chancelier fédéral, Cancelliere della Confederazione) is not the political head of government, but rather its chief administrator as the Chief of Staff of the Swiss Federal Government.
-He is elected by the Swiss Federal Assembly (Bundesversammlung, Assemblée fédérale, Assemblea federale) to head the Federal Chancellery (Bundeskanzlei) — the general staff of the seven-member executive Federal Council, the Swiss federal government.
-The Chancellor participates in the meetings of the seven Federal Councilors with a consultative vote and prepares the reports on policy and activities of the council to parliament (assembly).
+In Switzerland, the chancellor (Bundeskanzler; Chancelier fédéral; Cancelliere della Confederazione) is not the political head of government, but rather its chief administrator as the chief of staff of the Swiss Federal Government.
+The officeholder is elected by the Swiss Federal Assembly (Bundesversammlung; Assemblée fédérale; Assemblea federale) to head the Federal Chancellery (Bundeskanzlei; Chancellerie fédérale; Cancelleria federale) — the general staff of the seven-member executive Federal Council, the Swiss federal government.
+The chancellor participates in the meetings of the seven federal councilors with a consultative vote and prepares the reports on policy and activities of the council to parliament (assembly).
 The chancellery is responsible for the publication of all federal laws.

 Swiss cantons

-In most Swiss cantons there is a State Chancellor who heads the central administrative unit of the cantonal government.
-In the Canton of Geneva, the first documents attesting to the existence of a Chancellor go back to the 12th century.
-In the 16th century the Chancery is officially described as the permanent secretariat of the executive and legislature.
+In most Swiss cantons there is a state chancellor who heads the central administrative unit of the cantonal government.
+In the Canton of Geneva, the first documents attesting to the existence of a chancellor go back to the 12th century.
+In the 16th century the chancery is officially described as the permanent secretariat of the executive and legislature.
 The first of these functions still constitutes an important part of its activities in Geneva and other cantons.
-In the canton of Bern, the Chancellor is elected by the Grand Council (i.e. Parliament) and has the task of supporting the Grand Council and the Executive Council in carrying out their tasks.
-The Chancellor directs the staff of the Executive Council, supports the President of the Government and the Executive Council in the performance of their duties, and usually participates as an advisor to the President of the Grand Council in Grand Council sessions.
+In the canton of Bern, the chancellor is elected by the Grand Council (i.e. Parliament) and has the task of supporting the Grand Council and the Executive Council in carrying out their tasks.
+The chancellor directs the staff of the Executive Council, supports the president of the Government and the Executive Council in the performance of their duties, and usually participates as an advisor to the president of the Grand Council in Grand Council sessions.